-Whangarei Boys’ High School has developed into a school of the very highest caliber; this is a true testament to the Principal, Mrs Gilbert-Smith, the senior management team and the passion and enthusiasm of the teaching staff.
-Thank you to Mrs Gilbert-Smith for the opportunity to represent the school that is my pride and joy, and I hope I have done this pivotal role justice in a way that we can all be proud of.
-Dr Elliot, I have been lucky to be under your guidance both in the classroom and out of it, thank you for your tireless efforts, we all really appreciate it.
-Mr Gilbert and Mr Morrison, if you were ever angry or stressed out it never showed, always a smiling face behind the door there for support and guidance when needed, thank you.
-Mr Manuel, starting in term three must not have been easy but you are settling in well, your presence has already had a positive impact on our school, thank you.
-Finally, Mrs Thornton and Ms Hill, the role of year 13 Dean is one that should not be underestimated, but you have simply made it look effortless.
-You are both Dean’s that we all as prefects, senior leaders and year 13’s alike want to work hard for, I hope we have made as much of an impact on you as you have had on us.
+Whangārei Boys’ High Schools ability to flourish and develop coming out of the lockdown, is a true testament to the Principal, Mrs Gilbert-Smith and the senior leadership team.
+Supported by the eagerness and commitment of the teaching staff.
+I wish to thank Mrs Gilbert-Smith for the opportunity to represent our school with pride and passion this year.
+I hope I have fulfilled my crucial role to a level that we can all be proud of.
+Mr Morrison, Mr Gilbert, Dr Elliot, Mr Litchfield and Mr Manuel, thank you for your enthusiastic efforts.
+If you were ever stressed or under pressure, it was never shown.
+Your door was always open for guidance and support when needed, as well as a joke or two.
+Finally, Mr Brits and Mrs Holdaway, your role as Year 13 Dean is one that should not be underestimated, but you have made it look straightforward.
+Both of you are Deans that we as Prefects, senior leaders, and Year 13’s want to work hard for.
+I just hope that we have made as much of an impact on you, as you have had on us.

-Head Boy 2018
+Head Boy 2020